Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-events.md

-# Work with Charts using the Excel JavaScript API
+# Work with Events using the Excel JavaScript API

 Add intro paragraph(s) here.